Hakuba Japan

 - The alpine scenery of the Hakuba Valley is amazing with rugged towering peaks over 3,000m.

-- Hakuba Japan provides a huge range of piste terrain for beginner to advanced skiers and snowboarders, especially if you’re prepared to catch a bus each day to sample various resorts.
+- Hakuba Japan provides a huge range of piste terrain for beginner to advanced skiers and snowboarders, if you’re prepared to travel each day to sample various resorts.

 - Like the other Nagano ski resorts, Hakuba scores more bluebird days than some northern Honshu and Hokkaido ski resorts.